risingisland/TagsForEvo/README.md

 **Chunks:**
 * **TagsLandingPageTPL:** Template used for "TagsLandingPage" call

+# How to setup...

 #### NOTE: the tutorial is based and tested on Evolution v1.4.12 & v2.04 demo content

-# How to setup...

 ## 1. Create Tags Landing Page

 * Create new Resource named, for example, "Tags".

-A few recomendations, but not required: un-mark "Show in menu" & "Rich-text"
+A few recomendations, but not required: un-mark "Show in menu" & "Rich-text".

 * Include the following call: